A Pillar of Edge Transformation

 Ultimately, you’ll need to find the sweet spot for the service edge(s) in your environment.
 You need to determine the right combination and placement of edge resources to deliver the best economics.

 5G is the primary driver for many of the current MEC discussions and of network evolution in general.
 The use cases have profound implications for where you deploy compute power and storage in the network.
-Innovations also are occurring in several areas, including:
+Innovations are also occurring in several areas, including:

 When you’re contemplating technology evolution at the edge, it’s important to stay focused on the services.
 What new services will you be delivering, and what kinds of edge capabilities will you require?

-Service provider services can be classified into three categories including:
+Service provider services can be classified into three categories, including: